clcollins/KubernetesJobsDemo/README.md

 **Parallel with a work queue**

 An alternative to running parallel pods to a specific number of completions is parallel jobs with a work queue.
 By leaving `.spec.completions` unset, the pods will run until they consider their work done, either by coordinating among themselves or working with an external service.
+Eg:

+    Here's a bunch of work.
+Coordinate among yourselves to get it done.

 Borrowing directly from the Kubernetes docs: